 The possible drawings are completed by the views.
 These are drawings of the facade of a property.
 The easiest way to compare them is with photos, since they ideally match each other.

 How a floor plan looks in the end depends not only on the object to be represented.
 There is also a distinction in purpose.
 Architects make a very detailed floor plan during the construction or reconstruction phase.
 Moreover, when selling or renting a house or apartment, a floor plan is a wonderful and very convenient tool, to give the prospective buyers a good overview of the property.
 The best pictures with a good and extensive text are only rounded off by an overview, which lets the prospective customer link everything together.
 That this should not simply be a 100 year old floor plan copied from the construction file is self-explanatory.
-In the meantime, there are other possibilities for this overview, such as 360-degree images or virtual tours.
-These help a lot to make the property more tangible, but should only complement an exposé or an online ad.
+In the meantime, there are other possibilities for this overview, such as 360-degree images or

 The term "Immo floor plan" or "real estate floor plan" or makes it clear that the floor plan object is real estate.
 This is always the case with floor plans, however, the term helps to simplify communication, especially with an audience that is not familiar with the subject, The real estate floor plan can be counted as a neologism, which was created under marketing aspects.